Merkoba/Hue/README.md

 > Default font family.

 "global_settings_default_warn_before_closing"
 > Default setting of whether it should warn before closing the application/tab.

+"global_settings_default_media_display_percentage"
+>Default percentage of the width the media area will have in new rooms.

+"global_settings_default_tv_display_percentage"
+>Default percentage of the height the tv will have in the split media area in new rooms.

+"global_settings_default_tv_display_position"
+>Default position the tv will have in the split media area in new rooms. (top or bottom)

 "room_state_default_images_enabled"
 >Whether images will be enabled by default.